-Indonesia is no doubt a truly attractive market that all foreigners are eyeing on.
-Recently, the country has also been ranked the world’s 16th largest economy, making company incorporation in Indonesia something to be considered.
+Indonesia is no doubt a truly attractive market that all foreigners are eyeing.
+Recently, the country has also been ranked the world’s 16th largest economy, making business setup in Indonesia something to be considered.
 However, regardless of where you are from, an entrepreneur’s life can be an exciting yet frightening roller coaster if you are not fully prepared, especially when it comes to company formation in Indonesia.

 Apart from just putting in all your effort, it is important that you focus on the right things, especially at the very beginning of your company incorporation.
 Several good first steps include getting familiar with the legal aspects of your sector, doing market research, assessing your finances, and so on.